5 Essential Tips For Walking The Camino in Autumn

 Tip 4: Choose your travel dates based on your social preferences

-As we approach the last few months of the year, the Camino is gradually getting quieter.
-The busiest and most popular route is still the Camino Frances.
-If you’re hoping to meet new people and have more of a social experience on the Camino, be sure and go earlier in autumn, like in September and the beginning of October.
+The Camino is gradually getting quieter as we approach the last few months of the year.
+The busiest and most popular route is still the Camino Francés.
+If you’re hoping to meet new people and have more of a social experience on the Camino, be sure to go earlier in Autumn, like in September and the beginning of October.

-In September and October, the Camino is still busy, and there are still a lot of restaurants and cafes open and active.
-If you’d prefer a quieter Camino and would rather not run into too many people, mid-October is a better option.
-No matter which route you are hoping to walk, the Camino does get significantly quieter in late October, with many hotels, restaurants and other hospitality services closing up their operations for the low season over winter.
+In September and October, the Camino is still busy, and many restaurants and cafes are still open and active.
+Mid-October is a better option if you’d prefer a quieter Camino and would rather not run into too many people.
+No matter which route you are hoping to walk, the Camino does get significantly quieter in late October, with many hotels, restaurants, and other hospitality services closing up their operations for the low season over winter.

 santiago's road, pilgrims, santiago-1175186.jpg